Thomalpas/ImplementingStochasticity/addstochasticity.md

 Stochasticity has been implemented so that calling the `ModelParameters` function with default settings does not add any stochasticity.
 This is because both the new stochastic model and the original deterministic model use the same `simulate` function to run simulations.

+Therefore, unless an `AddStochasticity` object is called and passed to `ModelParameters`, this entire module can be ignored and will not be used by `simulate`, and so will have no effect on the simulation of biomass dynamics.
+For example:

 ~~~julia> # Define a food web
 julia> using EcologicalNetworks